ohmtech-io/uThingVOC/README.md

     To do this, unplug the dongle, hold a jumper (conductive material, like a piece of wire, screwdriver, paper-clip, etc.) between the VCC and BOOT0 pins with the precaution of not short-circuit any other pin, and plug the device into the USB while shorting these 2 pins.
 In this case, both status LEDs should stay OFF.
 The jumper can be then released.

-    To verify if the Bootloader enumerated the MCU this time as a USB-DFU capable device, use the command lsusb This is the displayed information in MacOS:
+    To verify if the Bootloader enumerated the MCU this time as a USB-DFU capable device, use the command `lsusb`.

+    This is the displayed information in MacOS:

     ```
     Bus 020 Device 008: ID 0483:df11 STMicroelectronics STM32  BOOTLOADER  Serial: FFFFFFFEFFFF